WildBoni/neighborhood-map/README.md

 Catclicker is a simple application used for Udacity Javascript Patterns course.

-## ud989-cat-clicker-ko-starter-master
+## Catclicker Knockout

-ud989-cat-clicker-ko-starter-master is a Catclicker-like application written using Knockout.js
+Catclicker Knockout is a Catclicker-like application written using Knockout.js

+## Todo app

+Todo application written using Backbone

+## Google-maps-apis

+Google Map with markers and advanced functionalities created for Google Maps Apis course